Ucommercenet/Avenue-Clothing-For-Sitecore/README.md

 How To Install AvenueClothing For Sitecore
 ===========================================
+0. Clone this repo to your favorite location on your computer.

 1. Getting your deploy site up and running
 	1.1 You need a clean Sitecore 8.x website with uCommerce installed.